indieSoftware/Navigator/README.md

 ```
 SwiftUI requires navigation destination values to be `Hashable`, and so do we.

-Next, we provide an extension that returns the correct view for a specific case.
+Next, we extend each destination with a variable that returns the correct view for each case.
 ```swift
 extension HomeDestinations: NavigationDestination {
     public var view: some View {